eizmecha/eizmecha/README.md

 ## 🚀 About Me
 High-achieving **Mechatronics Engineer** (Class of April 2026, Honors, 90.27%) with a multidisciplinary background spanning robotics, AI, and industrial automation.
 Proven **Team Lead** for complex engineering projects, with strong capabilities in coordinating technical workflows and system integration.

 Gained practical industrial exposure through a residency at **YCIC (HSA Group)**, focusing on automated production lines.
-Currently seeking to leverage advanced skills in control systems and industrial automation within the **Tamheer program** to contribute to operational efficiency and technical excellence.
+Currently seeking to leverage advanced skills in control systems and industrial automation within to contribute to operational efficiency and technical excellence.

 - 🛠️ Currently developing and optimizing intelligent workflows using **Azure AutoML** and **Edge-AI** frameworks.